legowerewolf/deck-tailscale/readme.md

 to make the process smoother and produce an installation that comes up automatically on boot (no need to enter desktop mode).

+## What's up with this and tailscale-dev/deck-tailscale?

+I started this project based on the blog post linked above.
+It got adopted into the Tailscale community organization, then my write access got removed and I couldn't make updates.
+And the install method changed to something messier.
+So I forked it back and unlinked it.

+This is the repo and install method I use on my own Deck.

 ## Installing Tailscale

 1. Clone this repo to your Deck.